Living in the UK

 Known for being a safe country with high living standards, the UK is a great option for those looking to relocate.
 Here's an insight into what it's like living in the UK

 When you move to a new country to study, missing family, friends and home comforts is to be expected - but try to view your new situation as the adventure of a lifetime.

-On the whole British society is open and multicultural and its people are friendly and accepting.
-University towns and large cities have big international communities so no matter your location you should find friends and activities to help you feel at home.
+On the whole, British society is open and multicultural, and its people are friendly and accepting.
+University towns and large cities have big international communities, so you should find friends and activities to help you feel at home

 While in the UK you'll have the opportunity to explore new landscapes, sample different cuisine, make new friends and experience a whole new culture.

 This guide covers all the essential points that will help ease your transition to life in the UK.

 If you're travelling to the UK by air and are from outside the European Union (EU) you will likely arrive at one of the three major London airports:

 Other cities with airports that cater for flights from outside of the EU include:

 From these locations you can easily get to other parts of the UK, by train, bus or taxi.

 On arrival at the airport you will go through Immigration Control where your passport and visa documents are checked.
 Once you have collected your luggage you will pass through Customs Control.